keithclark/3d-model-element/readme.md

 1) Clone this repo.
 2) Install dependencies: `npm install`
-3) Build the project with the watch task: `npm start dev`
+3) Build the project with the watch task: `npm run dev`
 4) Start editing...

 ## Other build options

-* `npm start dist` - builds the both the unminified and minified distribution files to the `/dist/` folder.
+* `npm run dist` - builds the both the unminified and minified distribution files to the `/dist/` folder.